-I noticed that your annual subscription is expiring in two weeks.
+I noticed that your annual subscription is expiring on [date of expiration].
 Are you interested in renewing your subscription?
 If you're weighing your options, I'd love to chat further with you to help you come to a decision.
 If you'd like to upgrade to a new product, we can discuss that, as well.

 13. Customer Referral Email Template

 Now that you've built a solid relationship with a customer, it's about time to ask them (nicely) for a referral.
-It makes sense to ask a happy customer for a referral.
-When they've had a very positive experience with your company, it's natural that they'll want the same for their family, friends, and colleagues in similar fields.
+If they've had a very positive experience with your company, it's natural that they'll want the same for their family, friends, and colleagues in similar fields.

-(For more information on this, check this post on how to ask for referrals.)
+For more information on this, check out this post on how to ask for referrals.

-I'm so happy to hear that you're having a great experience implementing what you've learned with us into your company.
+I'm so happy to hear you're having a great experience with [product/service/company department].
 Helping our customers help their customers has always been our goal.

 I'm looking forward to it!